 Participation in racing teaches important sailing skills.
 Some racing, in a fun and non-competitive atmosphere, is incorporated into all classes.
 For the advanced sailor who does not want to compete against other yacht clubs or travel to race, Opti C and 420s classes are most appropriate.
-KSEA Race Days will be on Thursdays at 12:30-15:30 for everyone.
-It is expected that all afternoon sailors participate in the Thursday afternoon session, either as racers or as race support.
+KSEA Race Days will be on Wednesdays at 12:30-15:30 for everyone.
+It is expected that all afternoon sailors participate in the Wednesday afternoon session, either as racers or as race support.

 Optimist and 420 race teams are for experienced and eager racers.
 Team membership is determined by the instructor.
 Team members will train at KYC and travel as a team to compete in a number of local, regional and national regattas throughout the summer.
 Race Team is best considered a single session of 7 weeks.
 Participation for a shorter time is at the option of the instructor, and must be coordinated with the travel and training schedule.
 Parents will be expected to volunteer time to help organize and carry out the travel plans.
 The cost of regatta registration and travel expenses will be in addition to the class fee.
 Scholarships are available.